wp-plugins/visual-form-builder/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.2

 Dynamically build forms using a simple interface.
-Forms include jQuery validation and a basic logic-based verification system.
-All form entries are stored in your WordPress database and can be managed using the dashboard.
+Forms include jQuery validation, a basic logic-based verification system, and entry tracking.

 == Description ==